TERMS AND CONDITIONS OF SALE

 9.11.
 The Customer acknowledges that Goods supplied may:

-9.11.2. expand, contract or distort as a result of exposure to heat, cold, weather;
+9.11.2.
+Expand, contract, or distort as a result of exposure to heat, cold, other weather conditions.

-9.11.4. be damaged or disfigured by impart or scratching.
+9.11.4.
+Be damaged or disfigured by impact or scratching.

 10.1.
 Powder coat finish will comply with Australian Standards AS3715 and may contain minor blemishes which are acceptable within the meaning of Australian Standard AS3715.

 11.2.
 The Company allows for a single revision to shop drawings produced per Contract project (to the extent such revision relates solely to dimensional changes requested by the Customer).
-Any further revision (or any revision not solely related to dimensional changes requested by the Customer), including any architectural changes, may be charged at prevailing hourly rates, with any minimum fee applicable as advised by the Company.
+Any further revision (or any revision not solely related to dimensional changes requested by the Customer), including any architectural changes, may be charged at the hourly rate chargeable by the company for the person making the revisions, a minimum fee of $220 being payable in respect of each revision.

 12.1.
 The Customer must ensure that the Goods are suitable for their intended purpose and warrants and represents that the Goods, the subject of an Order, are both suitable for their intended purpose and shall conform with all legal requirements associated with that intended purpose.